godot-escoria/escoria-demo-game/docs/esc_reference.md

   These flags are implemented:

    * `TK` stands for "telekinetic".
 It means the player won't walk over to the item to say the line.
-   * `FAST` stands for "fast".
-It means the player will walk at the speed of `player_doubleclick_speed_multiplier` to execute the action.
    * `NO_TT` stands for "No tooltip".
 It hides the tooltip for the duration of the event.
 Probably not very useful, because events having multiple `say` commands in them are automatically hidden.
    * `NO_HUD` stands for "No HUD".
 It hides the HUD for the duration of the event.
 Useful when you want something to look like a cut scene but not disable input for skipping dialog.
    * `NO_SAVE` disables saving.
 Use this in cut scenes and anywhere a badly-timed autosave would leave your game in a messed-up state.